dj505/Pico-Game-Controller-PicoFX/README.md

 - Switch and LED pins are now staggered for easier wiring
 - Fix 0-~71% encoder rollover in gamepad mode, uint32 max val isn't divisible evenly by ppr\*4 for joystick - thanks friends
 - HID LEDs now have labels, thanks CrazyRedMachine

+Changes for PNM fork:
+- Stripped out encoder function
+- Minor adjustments to LED code, reactive buttons outside of HID with WS2812B
+- Adjusted pinout and number of corresponding switches

 TODO: